zimmski/tavor/doc/format.md

 Every token in the format belongs to a non-terminal token definition which consists of a unique case-sensitive name and its definition part.
 Both are separated by exactly one equal sign.
 Syntactical white spaces are ignored.
 Every token definition must be declared by default in one line.
 A line ends with a new line character.

-To give an example, the following format declares the token <code>START</code> with the constant string token "Hello World" as its definition.
+To give an example, the following format declares the token `START` with the constant string token "Hello World" as its definition.

 ```tavor
 START = "Hello World"